Charley Hall (pitcher): Later years in baseball

 In 1919 Hall went back to the Saints, who were about to embark on some of the best seasons ever played by any minor league team.
-His performance during the 1920 season, in which he accumulated a 27-8 record with a 2.06 ERA, helped lead the Saints to first place in the American Association.
+His performance during the 1920 season, in which he accumulated a 27–8 record with a 2.06 ERA, helped lead the Saints to first place in the American Association.
 He moved on to the Sacramento Solons of the PCL in 1924, then, after a brief stint with the Birmingham Barons, ended his baseball career in 1925 at age 41 with the Minneapolis Millers.
-He had amassed 277 wins and 224 losses and a 3.17 ERA in his 668-game pitching career in the minors.
+He had amassed 277 wins and 224 losses and a 3.17 ERA in 668 games in the minors.

 Personal life

 Hall married his first wife Emma in 1906; they had a son, Marshall.
-After Emma died in childbirth in 1912 Marshall was raised by her parents.
-He remarried Marie Cullen in 1911; they had two sons, Charley and Kenneth.
-Charley, then six years old, accidentally shot and killed his three-year-old brother in 1920.
+After Emma died in childbirth in 1909, Marshall was raised by her parents.
+Hall then married Marie Cullen in 1911; they had two sons, Charley and Kenneth.
+His son Charley, as a six year old, accidentally shot and killed his three-year-old brother in 1920.

 Hall worked as a policeman, jailer, and deputy sheriff after he retired from baseball.
-He died from Parkinson’s disease in 1943.
-Sportswriter Fred Lieb's obituary of Hall in The Sporting News marked his passing: "Many a player who played with Charley or batted against him must have felt a passing regret that the big Sea Lion had roared his last."
+He died from Parkinson's disease in 1943.
+Fred Lieb's obituary of Hall in The Sporting News marked his passing: "Many a player who played with Charley or batted against him must have felt a passing regret that the big Sea Lion had roared his last."